-There are some differences in the FEP audit process for those properties or farming enterprises which are part of an Irrigation Scheme, Principal Water Supplier or HWRRP Collective or farm linked to an approved ISO accredited audit programme, and those properties or farming enterprises for which an individual Resource Consent has been granted that is not part of such a Collective Group.
+There are some differences in the FEP audit process for those properties or farming enterprises which are part of an Irrigation Scheme, Principal Water Supplier or HWRRP Collective, and those properties or farming enterprises for which an individual resource consent has been granted that is not part of such a Collective Group.

 The Certified FEP Auditor shall obtain a copy of the EMS of the Irrigation Schemes, Principal Water Suppliers or HWRRP Collectives to familiarise with their governance, overarching targets and objectives and follow any specific processes and procedures, such as performance reporting.